Song-Kol Lake Pastures

 • Skills

-Local clans in Kyrgyzstan are a great bunch of people.
-They invited us to ride in beautiful places across their mountainous country.
-It’s one of the must-see-and-ride places if you are a true horse rider.
-The breathtaking trail runs through the mountains and along lake shores.
+This trail takes us to one of the must-see-and-ride places if you are a true horse rider.
+The breathtaking trail runs through majestic Tienshan mountains and along the shore of the Song-Köl, a beautiful lake located at 3016 meters above sea level.

-Our mounts are brave, hardy horses.
-They are very calm and have great motor coordination, so much needed on the narrow mountain paths.
+We ride local, relatively small-framed, yet easy going, brave and hardy horses.
+They are very calm and have great coordination, so much needed on narrow mountain paths.
 While they stand little chance racing against our Moroccan, Romanian our Ukrainian horses, they are by far the safest and most comfortable means of transport in Kyrgyzstan.

 What is included in this tour?Items that are included in the cost of tour price.

-• Accommodation in the Bishkek hotel and yurts and tents on the road
+• Accommodation at a hotel in Bishkek and in yurts and tents on the trail

 What is not included in this tour?Items that are not included in the cost of tour price.